Anti-greenhouse effect: On Earth

+Past

 The presence of an organic haze in Earth's Archean atmosphere was first suggested in 1983 and could have been responsible for an anti-greenhouse effect.
 This hypothesis stems from attempts at resolving the faint young Sun paradox, where a reduced solar output in the past must be reconciled with the existence of liquid water on Earth at that time.
 In order to explain how water could remain in liquid form, it has been proposed that greenhouse gases helped keep Earth warm enough to prevent water from completely freezing.
 While one hypothesis suggests that only carbon dioxide was responsible for the additional warmth, another hypothesis includes the presence of both carbon dioxide and methane.
 One model found that methane in the postbiotic Archean could have existed at a mixing ratio of 1,000 ppm or higher, while the carbon dioxide could be as low as 5,000 ppm to still prevent Earth from freezing over, about 12 times the amount in 2022.
 However, at this 0.2 ratio of methane to carbon dioxide, products deriving from methane photolysis can polymerize to form long-chain molecules that can aggregate into particles, forming the anti-greenhouse organic haze.
 The haze is formed when the ratio of methane to carbon dioxide exceeds roughly 0.1.
 It is posited that the organic haze allowed the creation of a negative feedback loop to stabilize the climate on Archean Earth.
 If temperatures increased in Archean Earth, methane production would increase due to methanogens' possible preference for warmer temperatures (see thermophiles).
 Increasing temperatures would also increase the carbon dioxide loss through weathering due to an assumed increase in precipitation, leading to decrease carbon dioxide concentrations.
 This would lead to a higher methane to carbon dioxide ratio and would stimulate the production of the organic haze.
 This increase in organic haze production would lead to increased opacity of the atmosphere to sunlight, decreased amounts of solar energy reaching the surface, and thus decreases in surface temperature, thus negating the initial increase in surface temperature.
 One estimation of the anti-greenhouse effect on Archean Earth calculated the impact to be up to about 20 K in surface cooling.

+Present

 In the modern state of Earth's atmosphere, there are a few sources of an anti-greenhouse effect.
 It has been suggested that stratospheric ozone and Earth's thermosphere create a partial anti-greenhouse effect due to their low thermal opacity and high temperatures.
 Additionally, ejected dust like that from volcanoes and nuclear fallout after a nuclear war has been suggested to typify an anti-greenhouse effect.
 Also, the formation of stratospheric sulfur aerosols from volcanic sulfur dioxide emissions has been seen to have a cooling effect on Earth that lasts approximately 1 to 2 years.
 All of these sources act to create a temperature structure where a hot upper layer lies above a cold surface, which typifies the anti-greenhouse effect.